mvogelgesang/EDX/Tools/edxcli/README.md

 # Release Notes

 All scan contain a `scanVersion` attribute which ties back to the version number listed in package.json.
 Each time an update has been made to the logic of the scans, the version number gets bumped.
 Doing so allows all teams to see the criteria at the time of the scan.
 We expect to update the version regularly so as to provide the most complete and accurate picture of websites at GSA.

+## 0.0.22

+[Issue 693](https://github.com/GSA/EDX/issues/693) - Retrieve screenshots of common web search engines when searching for the website name.
+Results are appended to the screenshots section of websiteReports.
+Additional screenshotType attribute has been added to denote search engine or webpage screenshots.

 ## 0.0.21